|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During March 1942, delivered to the Royal Australian Air Force (RAAF) as Kittyhawk serial number A29-8 and assigned 1 Air Depot (1 AD) and reassembled.
 On March 8, 1942 assigned to No. 75 Squadron code I and delivered eight days later.
-Coded "I".
 No known nose art or nickname.
 On March 24, 1942 deemed serviceable and flown from Garbutt Field at Townsville northward to 7 Mile Drome near Port Moresby.

 On April 5, 1942 took off pilot unknown from Port Moresby on a morning mission and sustained damage but landed safely.
 On the ground, the damage included damaged engine rocker including two valves and valve springs and a broken left back rocker cover left back holed causing an oil leak.
 The instrument panel was out, the left side of the canopy, tail and left aileron had holes.
 This P-40 was grounded for two days while repaired.

 This P-40 did not fly an interception mission later that day.
-According to S/Ldr.
-John Jackson's flight log, he did not fly that day.
+According to Squadron Leader John F. Jackson flight log, he did not fly that day.
 The Operations Record Book No. 75 Squadron incorrectly states "S/Ldr.
-Jackson" led an intercept mission, but this was in fact his brother F/Lt Leslie "Les" D. Jackson who led the interception piloting P-40E Kittyhawk A29-9.
+Jackson" led an intercept mission, but in fact was his brother, F/Lt Leslie "Les" D. Jackson who led the interception piloting P-40E Kittyhawk A29-9.